Shadowjumper3000/hospital_management/README.md

 ## Features

-- **Add a new patient** Add a new patient to the system.
+- **Add a new patient**: Add a new patient to the system.
-- **Delete a patient** Remove a patient from the system by their ID.
+- **Delete a patient**: Remove a patient from the system by their ID.
-- **Update patient information** Modify the details of an existing patient.
+- **Update patient information**: Modify the details of an existing patient.
-- **Display all patients** Show a list of all patients currently in the system.
+- **Display all patients**: Show a list of all patients currently in the system.
+- **Search for a patient**: Find a patient by their ID or name.

 ## Usage
 Create the following folder hierarchy: